acplt/basyx-demonstrators/acplt/aas/README.md

 This folder contains a simple AAS repository server based on the [BaSyx Python SDK](https://github.com/eclipse-basyx/basyx-python-sdk).

-**Hacky Hacky Notice**
+The server runs on `http://localhost:1120`, for details see `aas_repository_server/config.ini`.
+(You can remember the Port via `AAS`: `A`: 1st letter of the alphabet, `S`: 20th letter of the alphabet)

+*Note:* Port 1120 is apparently used by the battle.net file transfer protocol.
+We advise against running this demonstrator, if you are playing World of Warcraft at the same time.

+**Hacky-Hacky Note**
 This server provides the most basic functionalities and is **not** maintained.
-The maintained version will be found in a adequately named repository at https://github.com/acplt/ as soon as some organisatorical problems are solved.
+The maintained version will be found in an adequately named repository at https://github.com/acplt/ as soon as some organisatorical problems are solved.
+There, also more and better documentation will be found.

+**IT IS NOT SAFE TO USE THIS SERVER IN PRODUCTION!**

 ## Installation Instructions

+This assumes, you have Python with a version >= 3.9 installed
 ```shell
 pip install -r requirements.txt
 ```